-- 3.9 When true leg length discrepancy is determined clinically (p 74, AMA 4 Guides) the method used must be indicated (for example, tape measure from anterior superior iliac spine).
-Clinical assessment of leg length discrepancy is an acceptable method but if computerised tomography films are available, they should be used in preference.
+- 3.9 When true leg length discrepancy is determined clinically (p 75, AMA 4 Guides) the method used must be indicated (for example, tape measure from anterior superior iliac spine to medial malleolus).
+Clinical assessment of leg length discrepancy is an acceptable method, but if computerised tomography films are available they should be used in preference.
 Such an examination should not be ordered solely for determining leg lengths. - 3.10 Table 35 (p 75, AMA 4 Guides) should have the element of choice removed such that impairments for leg length should be read as the higher figure of the range quoted, being 0, 3, 5, 7, or 8 for whole person impairment, or 0, 9, 14, 19, or 20 for lower limb impairment.

-Gait Derangement
+Gait derangement

 - 3.11 Assessment of impairment based on gait derangement should be used as the method of last resort (pp 75-76 AMA 4 Guides).
 Methods most specific to the nature of the disorder should always be used in preference.
 If gait derangement is used it cannot be combined with any other impairment evaluation in the lower extremity.
-It can only be used if no other valid method is applicable and reasons why it is chosen should be provided in the impairment assessment report. - 3.12 Any walking aid utilised must be permanent and not temporary. - 3.13 In the application of Table 36 (p 76 of AMA 4) item b. is deleted as the Trendelenburg sign is not sufficiently reliable.
+It can only be used if no other valid method is applicable and reasons why it is chosen should be provided in the impairment evaluation report. - 3.12 The use of any walking aid must be necessary and permanent. - 3.13 In the application of Table 36 (p 76, AMA 4 Guides) Item b. is deleted as the Trendelenburg sign is not sufficiently reliable.

-Muscle Atrophy (unilateral)
+Muscle atrophy (unilateral)

-- 3.14 This section of the AMA 4 Guides (p 76) is not applicable if the limb other than that being assessed is abnormal (for example, if varicose veins cause swelling, or if there is other injury). - 3.15 In the use of Table 37 (p 77, AMA 4 Guides) the element of choice should be removed in the impairment rating and only the higher figure used.
+- 3.14 This section (p 76, AMA 4 Guides) is not applicable if the limb other than that being assessed is abnormal (for example, if varicose veins cause swelling, or if there is other injury). - 3.15 In the use of Table 37 (p 77, AMA 4 Guides) the element of choice should be removed in the impairment rating and only the higher figure used.
 Therefore, for the thigh, the whole person impairment should be assessed as 0, 2, 4, or 5%, or lower limb impairment as 0, 8, 13, or 13% respectively.
 For the calf, the equivalent figures have the same numerical values.